Taking the heat. Sauna's popular and there may be health benefits too

 In a 2018 study, Kunutsor and his colleagues showed that Finns who frequently sauna have lower levels of inflammatory markers.

-Experiments have shown sauna and other forms of heat therapy also cause the secretion of various hormones and boost immune cells, at least in the short-term.
+Experiments have revealed that sauna and other forms of heat therapy also cause the secretion of various hormones and boost immune cells, at least in the short-term.

 The role of heat shock proteins is of particular interest.